Musgrave railway station: Great Musgrave Bridge

 In May 2021, the space under the road bridge at Great Musgrave, north of the former railway station, was filled with 1600 tonnes of aggregate and concrete by Highways England, ostensibly for safety reasons.
 The bridge spanned a five-mile section of trackbed which local rail enthusiasts hoped to restore, linking the Eden Valley and Stainmore railways to create an 11-mile tourist line between Appleby and Kirkby Stephen.
 Accused of 'vandalism', Highways England was forced to apply for retrospective planning permission for the Musgrave works, with Eden District council receiving 913 objections and only two expressions of support, and government intervention to pause HE's plans to infill dozens of other Victorian bridges across England.
 Advised by planning officers to reject the application, the council's planning committee unanimously refused retrospective planning permission on 16 June 2022.
 Restoration of the Musgrave bridge to its former condition would cost an estimated £431,000, in addition to the £124,000 spent on the initial infilling work.
+Work began in August 2023 to remove the infill material.

 After the Great Musgrave outcry, National Highways developed a new way to assess the abandoned rail bridges and tunnels it controls, with decisions reviewed in collaboration with experts from heritage, environmental and active travel sectors.